$25 million in grants planned to reduce sale of tobacco to California youth - Santa Barbara News-Press

 – Tobacco retail license inspections.

 “The Tobacco Grant Program provides valuable resources and tools to aid them in these efforts.
-Together, we can build a healthier and happier California,” Attorney General Bonta said in a May 22 release.
+Together, we can build a healthier and happier California,” Mr. Bonta said in a May 22 release.

-According to the Centers for Disease Control and Prevention, 99% of e-cigarettes contain nicotine, which is highly addictive and can damage the adolescent brain, the effects of which continue into the early mid-20s.
+According to the Centers for Disease Control and Prevention (CDC), 99% of e-cigarettes contain nicotine which is highly addictive and can damage the adolescent brain, the effects of which continue into the early mid-20s.

 The parts of the brain that control attention, learning, mood and impulse control are susceptible to nicotine use at a time when adolescent brains are forming synapses at optimum speed.
 Nicotine changes the way these synapses are formed starting a cycle of dependence.